mplatvoet/kovenant/docs/docs/api/core_usage.md

 }
 ```
 Any `Exception` thrown from any of the steps in the chain of promises results in every next promises to be resolved as
 failed.
-The work of `then` is executed by the worker `Dispatcher`.
+The work of `then` is executed by the `workerContext`.

 ---

 ##Then Use
 `thenUse` operates similar to [`then`](#then) except that it takes the output from a previous `Promise` as its input
 as an extension function.
-The previous exaxmple would thus be:
+The previous example would thus be:

 ```kt
 async {